Some graduate/professional schools require an entrance exam. Listed below, by field, are some of the exams.

 The General GRE can be scheduled at testing centers across the country, including several in the Columbus, OH area.
 Advantages of the computer test are that you can schedule it at your convenience, you will know your scores immediately, and score reports are sent to schools within a two-week time frame (versus 4-6 weeks for the old paper version).
 Go to www.gre.org for more information on registering for this test.

-Many graduate school programs also require Subject Graduate Record Exam scores.
+Some graduate school programs also require Subject Graduate Record Exam scores.
 Subject tests are measures of achievement in particular fields of study.
-Subject tests are offered in the following fields: Biochemistry, Cell and Molecular Biology; Biology; Chemistry; Computer Science; Literature in English; Mathematics; Physics; and Psychology.
+Subject tests are offered in the following fields: chemistry, mathematics, physics and psychology.
 Each subject tests assumes either an undergraduate major or intensive background in the specific field.
 Check with the programs to which you are applying to see if a Subject Test is required.
-Subject tests are only offered in Paper/Pencil form.
-Go to www.gre.org for more information on the Subject Test.
+Subject tests are only offered in paper/pencil form.
+Go to www.ets.org for more information on the subject tests.

 Preparation for the GRE

 Preparation for the GRE is an individual matter.
 First check ets.org/gre for materials and then consider complementing their materials with those offered by the commercial prep company that work best for you.